kingston-hackSpace/Interactive_Graphics/README.md

 Can integrate with sensors, cameras and microcontrollers via plugins or custom bridges

 Both powerful but have a steeper learning curve and are best suited to larger or more technically complex projects.

+Requires software local intallation.
+Available for Windows and MacOS.

 Free to use with limitations.